TomKriel/aws-cdk-workshop/Readme.md

  set AWS_REGION=eu-west-1
   ```
 + Deploy to AWS `npm run cdk deploy`.
-+ Deployment takes some time.
-Some exercises can be completed by running `npm run cdk synth` or `npm run cdk diff`.
 + (After exercise 1A) The deployment command should print the URL of the deployed webpage as a Cloudformation output.

 ## Exercises